-E-mail Cogan Shimizu (coganmshimziu at ksu dot edu)
+E-mail Cogan Shimizu (coganmshimziu at ksu dot edu) for support.

 As the amount of data collected or generated continues to increase at a staggering pace, it is of similarly increasing importance to make sense of it.
 Data science provides a plethora of tools to achieve this.
 We thus propose a workshop where participants can learn how to apply advances in data science (in particular, the standards, vocabularies, and techniques related to knowledge engineering) to create findable, accessible, interoperable, and reusable data.
 This workshop will take the form of a VoCamp, which has a rich history of guided learning and data modeling, especially by utilizing or adapting existing vocabularies and standards, or developing new ones, to suit the use-case at hand.
 Participants will learn state-of-the-art data modeling and knowledge engineering techniques, applicable W3C standards and recommendations, and the industry standard infrastructure for deployment.